chungkwong/mathocr-myscript-android/README.md

 CROHME 2016|65.65%|77.68%|82.56%|85.00%
 CROHME 2019|65.22%|78.48%|83.07%|84.90%

-Although good accuracy is achieved on datasets from CROHME, the program may produce poor results on real world images.
+Although good accuracy is achieved on datasets of CROHME, the program may produce poor results on real world images.
 For example, the procedure do not work well on the following images:
-- Image containing other objects.
-An image should contains exactly one formula and nothing else.
+- Images containing other objects.
+An image should contain exactly one formula and nothing else.
 Ordinary text and grid lines are not allowed.
-- Image with low contrast.
+- Images with low contrast.
 The strokes may not be distinguished from background properly.
-- Image with low resolution.
+- Images with low resolution.
 The stroke extractor may not segment touching symbols correctly.
 - Printed mathematical expressions.
 Serifs can distract the stroke extractor.

 ## Build from source